-331. Contemporary Literature.

-An examination and analysis of literature since World War II.
-In addition to European and American literature, students will interpret contemporary developments in literature and culture such as post-Colonial studies, ethnic literatures from around the world, postmodernism, and debates about "literature" itself.

-334. Modern Drama.

-Representative plays from Ibsen to Albee.

-335. The Novel.

-Critical reading of selected novels and historical survey of development and trends.

-339, 340.
-World Literature.

-Readings in translation of the literature of the western world.
-First semester, the major writers of the ancient world, the Middle Ages, and the Renaissance; second semester, major European writers of the neo-classical world and modern times.

-371, 372.
-Seminar in English:

-Seminar will focus on a topic appropriate to participants.
-May be repeated for credit with each change in title.
+316. Eighteenth Century Literature.

+LITERARY AND

+COMMUNICATION STUDIE

+STUDIES

-405,4 406.
-Workshop.
-Cr.
-3, 3.
-Generation and critique of manuscripts by students with supervision and guidance of the workshop facilitator for subsequent publication.
-Appropriate 300 level genre course prerequisite.
-411. Chaucer.
-Cr.
-3. The Canterbury Tales, Troilus and Criseyde, and selected lesser works.
-211 prerequisite.
-413. Shakespeare's Comedies.Cr.
-3.The chief comedies from The Comedy of Errors to The Tempest.211 prerequisite.
-414. Shakespeare's Tragedies.Cr.
-3.Close study of eight plays.211 prerequisite.
-415. Milton.Cr.
-3.Paradise Lost, Paradise Regained, and Samson Agonistes.211 prerequisite.
-417. Literary Criticism.
-Cr.
-3. A study of the major figures and schools of literary criticism prior to the twentieth century including Aristotle's Poetics, Plato, Horace, Longinus, Renaissance and Neo- Classical authors, Romantic authors through Coleridge, and some nineteenth century authors.
-418. Criticism and Theory in the Twentieth Century.Cr.
-3.This course will examine a range of theorists and theories and may include structuralism, post-structuralism, deconstruction, psychoanalysis, neo-colonialism, feminism, and reader-response.
+418. Criticism and Theory in the Twentieth Century.
+This course will examine a range of theorists and theories and may include structuralism, post-structuralism, deconstruction, psychoanalysis, neo-colonialism, feminism, and reader-response.
 The course also may include several literary works.

 422. Seminar in American Literature.
 Cr.
 3. Seminar will focus on a topics in American Literature appropriate to participants.
 May be repeated for credit with each change in title.
 431. Creative Writing Practica: The Prelude.
 Cr.
 1. Credit will be granted for serving as editor or assistant editor of The Prelude for a semester.
 May be repeated for credit (maximum of 3 credits).
 432. Creative Writing Practica: Writers in the Schools.
 Cr.
 1. Credit will be granted for working in high school creative writing workshops.
 May be repeated for credit (maximum of 3 credits).

-433. Creative Writing Practica: Writers' Conference.Cr.
-1.Credit will be granted for working with the Huntingdon College Annual Creative Writing Conference.
-May be repeated for credit (maximum of 3 credits).Credit Writing 434.
-Creative Writing Practica: Writing Camp.Cr.
-1.Credit will be granted for working with the Huntingdon College Creative Writing SummerCamp.
+433. Creative Writing Practica: Writers' Conference.
+Cr.
+1. Credit will be granted for working with the Huntingdon College Annual Creative Writing Conference.
 May be repeated for credit (maximum of 3 credits).

+434. Creative Writing Practica: Writing Camp.
+Cr.
+1. Credit will be granted for working with the Huntingdon College Creative Writing Summer Camp.
+May be repeated for credit (maximum of 3 credits).

 435. Creative Writing Practica: Writers' Retreat.
 Cr.
 1. Credit will be granted for participation in or working on a Writers' Retreat.
 May be repeated for credit (maximum of 3 credits).

-436. Creative Writing Practica: Writing Contest.Cr.
-1.Credit will be granted for working on a high school writing contest for creative writersin Alabama schools.
+436. Creative Writing Practica: Writing Contest.
+Credit will be granted for working on a high school writing contest for creative writers in Alabama schools.
 May be repeated for credit (maximum of 3 credits).